NoahHellen/birdy/README.md

 ## License

-PyTorch has a BSD-style license, as found in the [LICENSE](LICENSE) file.
+birdy has a BSD-style license, as found in the [LICENSE](LICENSE) file.